Maintenance Challenges With Backflow Preventer Cages

 Taking a Long View Regarding Deterioration

-A treated cage, meaning powder coating or any other kind of application to the steel structure, is expected to last anywhere from 15-20 years.
-That sounds great, until you consider that a marine grade aluminum enclosure braced with California redwood can reasonably be expected to last for 30 years, and at roughly the same upfront cost.
+A treated cage, meaning powder coated steel or any other kind of application to the steel structure, is expected to last anywhere from 15-20 years.
+That sounds great, until you consider that a marine grade aluminum backflow preventer enclosure braced with California redwood can reasonably be expected to last for 30 years, and at roughly the same upfront cost.

 When It Comes Down to It, There’s No Choice

-Cages may be a value, but it’s face value: cages don’t represent the best value for your investment.
+Cages may be a value similar to that of an insulated bag, but it’s face value: cages don’t represent the best value for protecting your backflow preventer.
 A Safe-T-Cover modular enclosure provides superior security, protection from the elements, space to service, the right to repair and can outlast any backflow cage on the market.

-Don’t box yourself in with insufficient solutions, make the right call with Safe-T-Cover.
+Don’t box yourself in with insufficient backflow enclosure solutions, make the right call with Safe-T-Cover.

 View Our Aluminum Enclosures